dcreager/libcork/docs/buffer.rst

 :c:member:`size <cork_buffer.size>` of the buffer.
-Each function's documentation will state whether it is or not; the rule of thumb is that functions that operate on C strings include the ``NUL`` byte in the size, while functions that operator on raw binary content do not.
+Each function's documentation will state whether it is or not; the rule of thumb is that functions that operate on C strings include the ``NUL`` byte in the size, while functions that operate on raw binary content do not.

 We think this design ensures that the buffer does the “right thing” for all three use cases.
 When constructing a C string from existing C